flux-queue(1)

 OUTPUT FORMAT

-The --format option can be used to specify an output format using Python's string format syntax or a defined format by name.
+The flux queue list --format option can be used to specify an output format using Python's string format syntax or a defined format by name.
 For a list of built-in and configured formats use -o help.
 An alternate default format can be set via the FLUX_QUEUE_LIST_FORMAT_DEFAULT environment variable.
 A configuration snippet for an existing named format may be generated with --format=get-config=NAME.
 See flux-jobs(1) OUTPUT FORMAT section for a detailed description of this syntax.

 The following field names can be specified: